elgiva-stephen/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12.
 Write a script that prints a type of file named iamafile Task 13.
 Create symbolic link
 Task 14.
 Copy HTML files
+Task 15.
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u